-The <scheme-id>'s currently defined are: NONE, MAIL-FROM, PGP and CRYPT-PW.
-The <auth-info> is additional information required by a particular scheme: in the case of MAIL-FROM, it is a regular expression matching valid email addresses; in the case of CRYPT-PW, it is a password in UNIX crypt format; and in the case of PGP, it is a PGP public key.
+The <scheme-id>'s currently defined are: NONE, MAIL-FROM, PGP-KEY and CRYPT-PW.
+The <auth-info> is additional information required by a particular scheme: in the case of MAIL-FROM, it is a regular expression matching valid email addresses; in the case of CRYPT-PW, it is a password in UNIX crypt format; and in the case of PGP-KEY, it is a pointer to key-certif object [22] containing the PGP public key of the user.
 If multiple auth attributes are specified, an update request satisfying any one of them is authenticated to be from the maintainer.